 These topics may be difficult to talk about, but they help ensure that the older person maintains decision-making authority even when incapacitated.
 Preplanning will also lessen family disagreements and protect family resources.

-Trust: estate-planning document allows the older person to transfer assets and avoid probate and other legal problems.
+Trust: Estate-planning document that allows the older person to transfer assets and avoid probate and other legal problems.

 Representative payee: A caregiver receives government checks for an older person unable to manage money.

-Medigap insurance: pays portion of medical bills not covered by Medicare.
+Medigap insurance: Pays a portion of medical bills not covered by Medicare.